X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim14cameradelay.md

     cameraUpDirection = Vector3.Transform(cameraUpDirection, Matrix.CreateFromQuaternion(_cameraRotation));
 ```

 Now we still need to make our camera rotation follow the approximate rotation of the xwing, so what we will do is in each frame we will make the camera rotation get 10% closer to the xwing rotation.
 This might sound difficult, but using MonoGame it is not.
-Just add this line as first line in the **UpdateCamera** method:
+Just add the following as the first line in the **UpdateCamera** method:

 ```csharp
     _cameraRotation = Quaternion.Lerp(_cameraRotation, _xwingRotation, 0.1f);